thecartercenter/nemo-docs/content/users/users.rst

    You can download a template spreadsheet with the correct formatting for importing users.
    |Import Users|

 Manage existing users
 ---------------------

 To edit existing user information:

    1. Find the user in the list of users.
-   2. Click on the :guilabel:`Pencil icon` located on the same line.
+   2. Click on :fa:`pencil`  located on the same line.
    3. Click :guilabel:`Save`.

 To delete existing users:

-   - To delete a single user, click the :guilabel:`Trashcan icon`.
+   - To delete a single user, click the :fa:`trash`.
    - To delete multiple users, check the box to the left of their names and click :guilabel:`Delete Multiple Users`.

 To send an email or SMS broadcast to users: